Best Solar Panels San Jose: 2026 Comparison Guide for Homeowners

 What is the average solar payback period in San Jose?

-San Jose homeowners typically see a full solar payback period of 10–12 years (NEM 3.0 for new installations).
+San Jose homeowners typically see a full solar payback period of 20–24 years (longer for a 2026 purchase since the federal residential credit expired; a lease or PPA avoids the upfront cost) (longer for a 2026 purchase since the federal residential credit expired; a lease or PPA avoids the upfront cost) (NEM 3.0 for new installations).
 After payback, the system generates essentially free electricity for the remaining 10–15+ years of its 25-year warranty life.
 Higher electric rates and more sun-hours shorten the payback period.

 What California incentives apply in San Jose?